-You can report suspicious charitable solicitations to the Georgia Secretary of State's Charities Division by calling 470-312-2640 or by going to sos.ga.gov, choosing the "Charities" tab and clicking on "File a Complaint."
+You can report suspicious charitable solicitations to the Georgia Secretary of State's Charities Division by calling 404-654-6021 or sending an email to charities@sos.ga.gov.

 HOME REPAIR AND IMPROVEMENT

 Home repair scammers often target older homeowners.
 They may go door-to-door to solicit business and then overcharge consumers, do a shoddy job, or take the consumer's money without ever completing the repair (and sometimes without even beginning).